Respiratory arrest: Surgical airway

 Surgical entry is required when the upper airway is obstructed by a foreign body, massive trauma has occurred, or if ventilation cannot be accomplished by any of the aforementioned methods.
 The requirement of the surgical airway is commonly known as the response to failed intubation.
 In comparison, surgical airways require 100 seconds to complete from incision to ventilation compared to laryngeal mask airways and other devices.
-During emergency cricothyrotomy, the patient lies on his back with neck extended and shoulders backward.
+During emergency cricothyrotomy, the patient lies on their back with neck extended and shoulders backward.
 The larynx is held in one hand by the practitioner while the other hand is holding a blade to incise the skin through the subcutaneous tissue and into the midline of the cricothyroid membrane to access the trachea.
 A hollow tube is used inserted into the trachea to keep the airway open.
 A tracheal hook is used to keep the space open and prevent retraction.
 Complications may include hemorrhage, subcutaneous emphysema, pneumomediastinum, and pneumothorax.
 Cricothyrotomy is used as emergency surgical access due to being fast and simple.
 Another surgical airway method is called tracheostomy.
 Tracheostomy is done in the operating room by a surgeon.
 This is the preferred method for patients requiring long-term ventilation.
 Tracheostomy uses skin puncture and dilators to insert the tracheostomy tube.